Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/Identify/readme.md

    - A paged list of all features hit by the ray.
    - A scrollable table of key–value attribute pairs for the current feature.
 3. Use the **\<** and **\>** buttons to switch between features when multiple features are returned.
+4. Use the menu icon to see a list of buildings.
 4. The currently selected building is highlighted in the scene.

 ## How it works